 How to Visit Rome & Rome Itinerary

-In December 2021 we made a 5 days trip to Rome, the Italian capital.
-With this we had quite enough time to visit most of the main landmarks of Rome and got to do most of the best things to do in Rome.
+In December 2021, we made a 5-day trip to Rome, the Italian capital.
+With this, we had quite enough time to visit most of the main landmarks of Rome and do most of the best things to do there.

-In 5 days, we spent 4 nights there and had a total of 4 full days of visiting as we needed one day to travel there.
-We arrived in the late afternoon of the first day and left in the evening the last day.
-We stayed in the city center near Campo de’ Fiori which was perfect as we could reach everything walking.
-Vatican was up north 25min, Coliseum was south, 20min and so on.
+In 5 days, we spent 4 nights there and had a total of 4 full days of visiting, as we needed one day to travel there.
+We arrived in the late afternoon of the first day and left in the evening on the last day.
+We stayed in the city center near Campo de’ Fiori, which was perfect as we could reach everything on foot.
+Vatican was up north, 25min, Coliseum was south, 20min, and so on.

-We tried making sense of this Rome itinerary in order to avoid going back and forth.
-This guide is based mostly on how we did it with a few corrections to improve it.
+We tried to make sense of this Rome itinerary to avoid going back and forth.
+This guide is based mostly on how we did it, with a few corrections to improve it.

 Where to Stay